-Responsibilities regarding exclusions are delegated to the Education Committee.
+Responsibilities regarding exclusions are delegated to the exclusions committee, drawn from the governing board as required.

-The governing board has a duty to consider parents' representations about a suspension or permanent exclusion.
+The exclusions committee has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.

-Within 14 days of receiving a request, the governing board will provide the secretary of with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the governing board will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.